fl2on/Copilot-Chat-Pro/README.md

 ## Features

-- Remove character limit in chatboxes.
-(4000 -> ∞)
+- ✨ Limitless Chatboxes: Break free from character restrictions (4000 -> ∞).
+Express without boundaries!

-- Support for Bing and Copilot.
+- 🔍 Support for Bing Chat and Copilot.
+Amplify your workflow with intelligent search and collaborative coding.

-- Available on Android with Copilot Chat Pro™ for Android.
+- 📱 Android Empowerment: Take the conversation on the go!
+Copilot Chat Pro™ is now available on Android, ensuring you stay connected anytime, anywhere.

 ## Screenshots